 The above-mentioned settings are just applicable to a single website.
 If you’re looking to apply all these preferences to multiple websites or all websites, read on to know more!

-View All Websites in Desktop Version Automatically in Safari on iOS Device
+View All Websites in Desktop Version Automatically in Safari

 If you’re addicted to a desktop version and can’t get away on your iPhone, then it’s time to tweak some settings in your Safari!
 Here’s how you can open all websites or a specific set of websites in Safari.